yorickpeterse/oga/README.md

 # Oga

 Oga is an XML/HTML parser written in Ruby.
-Oga aims to provide an easy to use and high performance API for all your XML/HTML parsing needs.
-Oga requires nothing other than Ruby, it does not depend on libxml or other system libraries.
+It provides an easy to use API for parsing, modifying and querying documents (using XPath expressions).
+Oga does not require system libraries such as libxml, making it easier and faster to install on various platforms.
+To achieve better performance Oga uses a small, native extension (C for MRI/Rubinius, Java for JRuby).

-Oga uses a small native extension (C for MRI/Rubinius, Java for JRuby) to speed up the process of lexing XML into tokens.
-Initial prototypes used a pure Ruby setup but this proved to be too slow when consuming large input sizes.
+Oga provides an API that allows you to safely parse and query documents in a multi-threaded environment, without having to worry about your applications blowing up.

 From [Wikipedia][oga-wikipedia]: